jgoalby/jgoalby.github.io/games/template/readme.md

 # Next: General
 - Enemy sounds through audio plugin via world
-- See if I can make options better, register options somehow?
-Plugin too?
 - Use the new button throughout the project now
 - Investigate more game programming patterns I can use like state machine
 - Continue to remove the word game from the project